Canon 1D Mark II vs Pentax 645Z

 Many modern cameras cannot only take still pictures, but also record videos.
 The 645Z indeed provides for movie recording, while the 1D Mark II does not.
 The highest resolution format that the 645Z can use is 1080/60i.

 Feature comparison: Canon 1D Mark II vs Pentax 645Z

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1D Mark II and the 645Z are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1D Mark II offers a wider field of view (100%) than the one in the 645Z (98%), so that a larger proportion of the captured image is visible in the finder.
+On the other hand, the viewfinder of the 645Z has a higher magnification (0.78x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 1D Mark II, the Pentax 645Z, and comparable cameras.

 |Canon 1D Mark II»||optical||Y||2.0||230||fixed||n||8000||8.3||n||n||Canon 1D Mark II|